Ojas1Sharma/Ojas1Sharma/README.md

 # 💫 About Me:
+🔭 I’m currently working as a Software Engineer
+🧑‍💻I work in Java and Springboot daily
-🔭 I’m currently working on ML and NLP Projects
+🤸🏼‍♀️I am interested in ML and NLP Projects

 ## 🌐 Socials: